whitneyburton/portfolios/students/1602/ashwin-rao/20160616-ashwin-rao-m3.markdown

 * led Microposse 6, and regularly met with mod 1 students for pairing sessions
 * prework guide for Brendan Dillon
 * Lightning Talk - *Intro to Tech Employment Contracts*, May 20
-* Panelist -  Prospective Student Informational Sessions, May 31
+* Panelist on prospective student informational sessions, May 31
+* Gear Up working group member

 =======================================